Efficient quantum algorithm for solving structured problems via multi-step quantum computation: Abstract

 \section{Abstract}

-In classical computation, a problem can be solved in multiple steps where calculation results of an intermediate step can be copied and reused.
-While in quantum computation, it is difficult to realize a multi-step calculation because the no-cloning theorem forbids making copies of an unknown quantum state perfectly.
-Here we find a method to protect and reuse unknown quantum state that encodes the calculation results of an intermediate step through quantum entanglement, therefore circumventing the restriction of the no-cloning theorem.
-Based on this method, we propose a multi-step quantum algorithm for finding the ground state of a Hamiltonian.
-We apply this algorithm for solving problems with a special structure: there exist a sequence of finite number of intermediate Hamiltonians between an initial Hamiltonian and the problem Hamiltonian, such that both the overlaps between ground states of any two adjacent Hamiltonians, and the energy gap between the ground state and the first excited state of each Hamiltonian are not exponentially small.
-In comparison, for a specific type of problems where the usual quantum adiabatic algorithm fails, our algorithm remains to be efficient.
+In classical computation, a problem can be solved in multiple steps where calculated results of each step can be copied and used repeatedly.
+While in quantum computation, it is difficult to realize a similar multi-step computation process because the no-cloning theorem forbids making copies of an unknown quantum state perfectly.
+We find a method based on quantum resonant transition to protect and reuse an unknown quantum state that encodes calculated results of an intermediate step without making copies of the state, and present a quantum algorithm that solves a problem via a multi-step quantum computation process.
+This algorithm can achieve an exponential speedup over classical algorithms in solving a type of structured search problems.